ipfs-inactive/blog/content/post/087-deprecating-the-old-docs-site.md

 ### Combine all the repos

 The IPFS docs have been stuck in limbo for a few months, with GitHub issues living in `ipfs/docs`, but the actual documentation and website content living in `ipfs/ipfs-docs-v2`.
-This has caused some confusion with posting issues in repo while reflecting those changes in another.
+This has caused some confusion with posting and commenting upon issues in one repo while reflecting those changes in another.

 Past of the deprecation place is to merge `ipfs/ipfs-docs-v2` into `ipfs/docs`.
 All the content in `ipfs/docs` will be overwritten, but the issues will remain intact.
 Open issues will have their links checked to make sure they are referencing the correct and updated pages.